In-plane magnetic response and Maki parameter of alternating-twist multilayers: In-plane Maki parameter

 \section{In-plane Maki parameter}

 So far, we have implicitly assumed the multilayer system to be in the normal state.
-The aforementioned results of our treatment, however, have implications for the superconducting state.
+We now discuss the implications of our results for the superconducting phase.
 In this case, the ``contact term" vanishes independently of the filling factor due to the absence of a Fermi surface, i.e., as a consequence of the opening of a superconducting gap.
-As a result, the equilibrium and Drude-like responses are equivalent \cite{Scalapino93}, and the in-plane magnetic response becomes diamagnetic at sufficiently large doping \cite{Stauber18,Stauber18b}.
-Nevertheless, such diamagnetic contribution is also present in the normal phase \cite{Clogston62}, leaving the Fermi surface contribution as the dominant difference between normal and superconducting phases.
-For dopings within the flat-band regime, the overall magnitude of such contribution is still set by the value at $\mu=0$ of the equilibrium response, $\chi_{\mathrm{TBG}}$, which is calculated in Sec.~\ref{sec:magnetic_response}.
-Therefore, our existing calculation already allows us to draw conclusions on the possibility of extracting the spin susceptibility of Cooper pairs in typical experiments, $\chi_{\mathrm{Cooper}}$, depending on whether the condition $\chi_{\mathrm{TBG}} \ll \chi_{\mathrm{Cooper}}$ is satisfied or not.
-Next, for the sake of completeness, we explicitly address the equilibrium response and associated Fermi surface contribution.
+Consequently, the equilibrium and Drude-like responses are equivalent \cite{Scalapino93}, and the in-plane magnetic response becomes diamagnetic at sufficiently large doping \cite{Stauber18,Stauber18b}.
+Since the same diamagnetic contribution is also present in the normal state \cite{Clogston62}, the dominant difference between the normal and superconducting phases arises from the Fermi-surface contribution.
+For dopings within the flat-band regime, the overall magnitude of this contribution is still set by the equilibrium response at $\mu=0$, $\chi_{\mathrm{TBG}}$, calculated in Sec.~\ref{sec:magnetic_response}.
+Our previous results can therefore be used to assess the possibility of extracting the spin susceptibility of Cooper pairs, $\chi_{\mathrm{Cooper}}$, in typical experiments, depending on whether the condition $\chi_{\mathrm{TBG}} \ll \chi_{\mathrm{Cooper}}$ is satisfied.
+For completeness, we now explicitly discuss the equilibrium response and the associated Fermi-surface contribution.